bolnel/nelsite1/content/articles/top-cybersecurity-providers-recertification-cost.md

 **Maintenance fees**.
 The obligatory membership fee varies from $45 to $125 per year, depending on the certification level.
 Plus earning the Professional Development units, which ICCP estimates [would cost around $500-$600/year](https://www.iccp.org/fees-cost--membership-fees.html).
 At this point, they note that such costs are the reason the majority of ICCP members belong to mid-to-large corporations that fund their employees' certification and ongoing professional development.

-{{< figure src="/article_images/top-cybersecurity-providers-recertification-cost-img2.jpg" alt="Considering if obtaining a certification is worth your time and resources?" caption="photo by \@angieprz21 on Unsplash">}}
+{{< figure src="/article_images/top-cybersecurity-providers-recertification-cost-img2.jpg" alt="What are the total costs of maintaining your cybersecurity credential?" caption="photo by \@angieprz21 on Unsplash">}}

 ## CompTIA